-- AFM is a rare but serious paralytic condition that adversely affects the nervous system, specifically the gray matter of the spinal cord, which in turn causes muscles and reflexes in the body to weaken. - AFM can be difficult to diagnose because it shares many symptoms with other neurological diseases, including transverse myelitis, Guillain-Barre syndrome, and polio. - Poliomyelitis should be considered as part of the differential diagnosis. - Most cases are seasonal and occur between August and November.
-Full details can be found at NYS recent AFM Health Advisory: https://apps.health.ny.gov/pub/ctrldocs/alrtview/postings/NYSDOH AFM Health Advisory 062 42022 FINAL 1656100564923 0.pdf. - Report suspected cases promptly to the NYSDOH at 518-473-4439 during business hours or 866-881-2809 evenings, weekends, and holidays or via email at AFM@health.ny.gov or BCDC@health.ny.gov.
+- AFM is a rare but serious paralytic condition that adversely affects the nervous system, specifically the gray matter of the spinal cord, which in turn causes muscles and reflexes in the body to weaken. - AFM can be difficult to diagnose because it shares many symptoms with other neurological diseases, including transverse myelitis, Guillain-Barre syndrome, and polio. - Poliomyelitis should be considered as part of the differential diagnosis. - Samples sent to Wadsworth are tested for multiple potential causes of AFM. - Most cases are seasonal and occur between August and November.
+Full details can be found at NYS recent AFM Health Advisory: https://apps.health.ny.gov/pub/ctrldocs/alrtview/postings/NYSDOH_AFM_Health_Advisory_062 42022 FINAL 1656100564923 0.pdf - Report suspected cases promptly to the NYSDOH at 518-473-4439 during business hours or 866-881-2809 evenings, weekends, and holidays or via email at AFM@health.ny.gov or BCDC@health.ny.gov